 Keeping your liver supported and strong is one of the most important steps you can take to maintain overall wellness.
 This critically hard-working organ, which is located in the right abdominal area, has been called the “laboratory of the body,” and for many good reasons.
 Unfortunately, more and more people are developing non-alcoholic fatty liver disease and don’t even know it.

-Researchers estimate that the liver performs over 500 functions in the body.
+Your liver performs over 500 functions in the body.
 Some of these include:

-- Filtering all food and liquids, assimilating and distributing nutrients, and removing toxins and waste products.
+- Filtering all food and liquids, assimilating and distributing nutrients, and removing toxins and waste products

 - Burning and metabolizing fat and calories in the body